-The following is a review of the Outlier Pants suite based on 6 months of travel around Europe and the Middle East with Outlier Slim Dungarees, New Way Shorts, Futureworks pants and the Outlier Strong Dungarees to find the best men’s travel pants.
+The following is an Outlier Pants Review based on 6 months of travel around Europe, the Middle East, and Southeast Asia with Outlier Slim Dungarees, New Way Shorts, Futureworks pants and the Outlier Strong Dungarees to test some of the best men’s travel pants and travel shorts.

 During this trip I brought a single bag, a 45L carryon sized backpack, to last travels of over a year.
 I aimed to use these as my only pants and shorts for a year (with the addition of the Columbia Titanium Silver Ridge Hiking Shorts).
 The review that follows is based on using these Outlier Clothing products for a “one-bag travel” lifestyle.

 6 MONTHS OF TRAVEL TESTING THE BEST OF OUTLIER CLOTHING